simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 helpful commands, and are quite recommended if you edit your journal with a text editor.
 They include ledger-mode or hledger-mode for Emacs, vim-ledger for Vim, hledger-vscode for Visual Studio Code, and others.
-See the [[Cookbook]] at hledger.org for the latest information.
+See the [Editor configuration](editors.html) at hledger.org for the latest information.